Treboder/SelfHealingArchitectureExercises/lesson-3-cloud-automation/README.md

-## Excercise # 3 - Scaling EC2 nodes in Kubernetes Clusters
+## Exercise # 3 - Scaling EC2 nodes in Kubernetes Clusters
 Requires [eksctl](https://eksctl.io/introduction/#installation)

 1. Log into your student AWS account and switch to region `us-east-2`